Controlled Dangerous Substances (CDS) Policy

 This section only applies to Controlled Dangerous Substances (CDS).
 All other appropriate prescription medications can be prescribed without any special restrictions.

 Baltimore Psychiatry may prescribe limited CDS in the treatment of certain psychiatric disorders when warranted by a diagnosis, medically appropriate, and the benefits outweigh the risk.
 This information is provided so prospective patients can determine if we may be able to meet their treatment needs only.
 The decision to prescribe or not prescribe CDS is still always at the discretion of the provider.
-However, they can only do so when all policy criteria have been met.
+However, they can only do so when warranted by an appropriate diagnosis and all policy criteria outlined here has been met.
 They cannot override these practice policies, negotiate, or make exceptions.
 We will never guarantee CDS prior to completing an evaluation, regardless of past history or evaluations.

 When CDS are prescribed at this practice, patients must attend at intervals determined to be safe and appropriate.
 Intervals may be more frequent but will not be less frequent than at least twice the first month the medication is prescribed, monthly for the next 6 months, every 2 months for the next eighteen month period, and then every 3 months will be considered if and when appropriate.
-Minimum appointment intervals must be routinely kept based on the time-frame requested, independent of medication availability or use for proper monitoring.
-This requirement applies even for those who have been on these medications previously.
+Minimum appointment intervals must be routinely kept based on the time-frame requested, independent of medication availability or use, for proper monitoring.
+This requirement applies even for those who have been on these medications previously here or at another practice.
 Additionally, CDS are never prescribed without an appointment under any circumstances; if an appointment is missed, another appointment must be attended before medication will be prescribed, without exception.